...and experience life here in Burkina Faso through the eyes of another.

 A: We are asking friends, families, fellow bike enthusists and total stranges back home to donate to our cause.
 All 100% tax-deductible donations will be through the Peace Corps Country Fund and will go directly to funding volunteer projects.
 And in Burkina Faso--one of the poorest countries in the world--even a small donation can go a long way.

-In the past two years Bike Tour Burkina has raised over $10,000US, and 100% of every one of those dollars has gone straight to the Burkinabe peoples.
+In the past three years Bike Tour Burkina has raised over $15,000US, and 100% of every one of those dollars has gone straight to the Burkinabe peoples.
 This year we are hoping to eclipse last year’s total of $6,000US, which will help fund nationwide camps and trainings, as well as village-focused smaller and specific projects.